Spam NFTs and How to Fix Them

 The getSpamContracts NFT API endpoint returns the list of all ERC 721 and ERC 1155 spam contracts on the selected chain.

-Spam classification has a wide range of criteria that includes but is not limited to emitting fake events and copying other well-known NFTs.
+Spam classification has a wide range of criteria that includes but is not limited to emitting fake events, copying other well-known NFTs, lying about their total supply, and more.

-- Does this contract egregiously lie about its total supply?
+3. Does the contract egregiously lie about its total supply or other attributes?

-- Is the contract metadata a copycat of another NFT collection?
+4. Is the metadata a copycat of another NFT collection?
+Is it blank?

 To burn spam NFTs, send them to a burn address such as the "0xdead" address 0x000000000000000000000000000000000000dEaD.